-Serbia: Electricity from wind reduces imports21.
-August 2015. / News Serbia Energy
+Serbia: Electricity from wind reduces imports, News Serbia Energy

 Wind turbines that can supply 14,500 households are to be been built in cities of Kula and Vrsac.
 About 300 megawatts of green energy on the network already in 2016th